Electron microscope: Scanning electron microscope (SEM)

 SEMs are different from TEMs in that they use electrons with much lower energy, generally below 20 keV, while TEMs generally use electrons with energies in the range of 80-300 keV.
 Thus, the electron sources and optics of the two microscopes have different designs, and they are normally separate instruments.

 Scanning transmission electron microscope (STEM)

 A STEM combines features of both a TEM and a SEM by rastering a focused incident probe across a specimen, but now mainly using the electrons which are transmitted through the sample.
 Many types of imaging are common to both TEM and STEM, but some such as annular dark-field imaging and other analytical techniques are much easier to perform with higher spatial resolutions in a STEM instrument.
 One drawback is that image data is acquired in serial rather than in parallel fashion.

+Low-voltage electron microscope

+A low-voltage instrument uses much lower accelerating voltages, typically of a few kiloelectronvolts (keV) or less.
+They can be used as transmission instruments with very thin samples.
+A slightly different type of microscope called a LEEM uses the electrons diffracted back from a sample.

+High-voltage electron microscope

+A high voltage electron microscope is one which operates using much higher energies for the electrons.
+These instruments were mainly used for imaging thicker samples or for specialized applications such as studying radiation damage.
+These instruments are much larger than standard transmission electron microscopes; for instance a microscope in Osaka, Japan holds the record for voltage, operating using electrons of energy up to 3MeV, and was about four stories high.